-When it comes to Arkansas Industrial Machinery (AIM), President Andy Fowler is the face of the company.
-Andy became the face not because of his title or ownership, but because of the knowledge he’s acquired over the years, his dedication to customers and the culture he’s developed.
-But this isn’t just a story about Andy, per se, but when you hear Andy’s story, in many ways, you’ll hear AIM’s story as well.
+President Andy Fowler is the company’s face when it comes to Arkansas Industrial Machinery (AIM).
+Andy became the face of the company not because of his title or ownership, but because of the expertise he’s gained over time, his commitment to consumers, and the culture he’s created.
+However, this isn’t solely a story about Andy; in many respects, when you hear Andy’s story, you’ll also hear AIM’s story.

 Andy started working AIM in 1977.
 He’s held positions in sales, service and operations—not to mention in-depth involvement in the financial side of the company.
 With this vast experience Andy determined two things: 1) he wanted to develop strong working relationships with clients and 2) he wanted to be a “problem solver” who helped clients with solutions that helped operate their businesses more efficiently.
 Over time, Andy has developed many solid relationships around the mid-South.
 In many cases, he knows more about his client’s businesses than some of their employees do.
 The reason clients like having AIM and Andy around is because they solve problems, makes sure things work, and remove undue burdens.
 This concept of forging solid working relationships and problem-solving came from Andy.
 This concept of forging solid working relationships and problem-solving is AIM.